Is the all-wheel drive V6 R-Dynamic model the sweet spot in Jaguar's F-TYPE Coupe range? Jonathan Crouch weighs its case.

 Cost of Ownership

 If there's one area where the F-TYPE Coupe is objectively a little soft compared to its rivals it's in its efficiency measures.
 While getting too sniffy about 31.7mpg and 211g/km seems churlish when you've got 380PS under your right boot, it's worth considering that a BMW M4 coupe emits 194g/km, fully two taxation bands less.
 People will cross-shop these two cars too, the BMW cosying up towards the Jaguar's price once a few options are loaded on.
-Then there's the phenomenally good Porsche Cayman GTS that also undercuts the Jaguar and will eke better than 34 miles from a gallon of juice.
 As you can see, the F-TYPE isn't going to have things all its own way.
+To be fair, given what they had to work with, the Coventry engineers have done quite well here, sensibly building in a Start/Stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights, this alone improving running costs by 5%.
 Residual values are the Jaguar's ace in the hole.
 The F-TYPE Convertible hasn't been at all bad with the entry level car recording a 110 pence per mile cost of ownership over a three year/36,000 mile tenure.
-The Coupe is a good deal more affordable so should do even better, which is illuminating given that a Porsche Cayman S with PDK costs around 114 pence per mile to operate.
-Advantage Jaguar.

-The case for the all-wheel drive Jaguar F-TYPE V6 S Coupe is relatively easy to make.
+The case for the all-wheel drive Jaguar F-TYPE V6 R-Dynamic Coupe is relatively easy to make.
 The V8 R model is a bit too cartoonish for most, and this 380PS engine probably makes the most sense to most F-TYPE buyers.
 Pair it with the prettiest body shape, the best transmission and the real-world all-season benefits of all-wheel drive in this wet and windy isle and you have a formidable package.
 The genius in this model lies in the fine tuning.
 Jaguar has been able to pare back the highly-strung feel of the R yet has still retained an enthusiast appeal with this car.
 It's anything but a fat old Lothario's set of wheels which is what often happens when a sporting car sprouts an auto box and all-wheel drive.
 It's even priced quite keenly.
-Drive a Porsche Cayman, try a BMW M4, get behind the wheel of an Audi RS5 and then try the Jaguar.
+Drive a Porsche 718 Cayman, try a BMW M4 and then try this Jaguar.
 We think you'll like what it offers.